catcraft/Video-PY/README.md

 4. Run Installer.pyw

   -> Sometimes it takes multiple attempts

+  -> There might be a installer.exe file.
+Maybie you are able to run it somehow without windows stopping it.

 5. Download K-Lite codec